 Walking from the car park to the top of Wentworth Falls (and a bit further to Rocket Point lookout) then back to the car park should take you about one hour.
 It will depend on how fast you are climbing up the stairs.
 I did it wearing a walking boot so, if you take your time, you can do this walk even if you aren’t a fit hiker.

 The Blackheath area is great to visit during the peak hours to avoid the crowd at the other spots.
 Although it’s spectacular, it’s a lot less famous.
 You could easily spend the full day exploring the Blackheath area.
 That’s why some research is needed to select what you want to do there.

 My favourite lookout in this area is Pulpit Rock (2), about half an hour drive from Wentworth Falls.
-The access is via an unsealed road, and there is no proper car park, so it’s surprising to find an incredibly well-built lookout in the heart of what feels like a never-ending wilderness.
+The access is via an unsealed road, and there is no proper car park.
+Hence, it’s surprising to find an incredibly well-built lookout in the heart of what feels like a never-ending wilderness.
 Allow around 45 minutes to explore Pulpit Rock.
-The walk isn’t long, but you will want to take breaks – to enjoy the view and take a break from the stairs.
+The walk isn’t long, but you will want to take breaks to enjoy the view and take a break from the stairs.

 You can directly drive to Govetts Leap lookout (3) in only 15 minutes to get additional views of the Hooker Valley.
 If you feel like hiking, the

 I also like the short walk from Govetts Leap to Bridals Veils/Barrow lookout (4).
 This time, it’s almost all about climbing stairs.
 But you’re rewarded with a view of the valley from a different angle.
 I particularly like the walls full of moss.
 Allow around half an hour to complete this one (return).